bcstp/hugosite/content/post/2021-ebt-meetings.md

 ### Content will be different for each meeting

-Meeting 1 will cover [what we discussed on May 14](https://www.bcsteaparty.com/post/2021-may-big-tech/), including Escaping Google.
-Over the course of the three sessions, we'll talk about (this list subject to change and expand):
+Meeting 1 will cover [what we discussed on May 14](https://www.bcsteaparty.com/post/2021-may-big-tech/), including **Escaping Google**.
+Over the course of the three sessions, we'll talk about (this list subject to change and expand!):

-- alternatives for other leftist/leftist-supporting companies
+- alternatives for other Big Tech companies
     - Amazon
     - Twitter
     - Facebook
+    - YouTube
 - alternatives for other Big Tech services
     - payment services
     - escaping Big Banks
+    - group email services
     - phones and phone operating systems
+    - photo management
+    - open source software
-    - investing
+    - investing and investing services
 - fighting corporate anti-family and anti-American stances
 - recognizing 2nd Amendment-phobic companies
 - online security and privacy